Picture

 “It’s going to be exciting with dual moguls coming up tomorrow, speed will be important in there, it’s easy to get stuck in the face of the bumps and slow down.
 I think it’s always important for duals to be fast but always good execution as well so I will go out and do my best.”

-In the men’s event, Cooper Woods made it through to finals for the second week in a row, finishing in ninth place, and Oliver Logan achieved a personal best result of 33rd but George Murphy unfortunately recorded a did not finish.
+In the men’s event, NSWIS skier Cooper Woods made it through to finals for the second week in a row, finishing in ninth place, with his teammate Oliver Logan achieving a personal best result of 33rd but George Murphy unfortunately recorded a did not finish.

 Anthony repeats opening mogul World Cup victory in Finland